jatraiz/fastlane-shared/README.md

-# This fork allows for different hockey tokens to be used (in case you happen to have different apps as targets in a single workspace)
+# This fork is used to adapt to an inherited project's naming and target quirks

 # fastlane-shared